heet3727/community_detection/README.md

 Used movieLens dataset with 671 users and their ratings.
 Each user represents a user.
 If the count of the commonly rated movie between any two users is greater than 3, (hyper-param) an edge is considered.
 There are total 154331 such edges present in the network.
 This tells that the given graph is densely connected.

 ### Configurations:
-scala v2.10
+scala v2.10 <br />
-spark-1.6.2
+spark-1.6.2 <br />
 graphX library to manipulate graph

 ### Output:
-To calculate betweenness, it takes around 90 seconds to run for the used dataset.
+To calculate betweenness, it takes around 90 seconds to run for the used dataset. <br />
 To detect communities, it takes total 160 seconds.

 ## Conclusion: